 Ontario is massive.
 You do not need to crowd the same three spots everyone posts about online.
 I have watched a beloved night sky preserve here in Ontario deteriorate over five years from a quiet sanctuary into a road lined with fast food garbage and worse.
 The parking lot holds fifteen cars for a reserve that protects endangered flora and species that were there long before any of us pointed a camera at the sky.

 White light is the enemy of dark adapted eyes and long exposures alike.
 Use a red light torch for everything once you leave your vehicle.
-One careless flashlight can ruin an exposure that took twenty minutes to set up.
+One careless flashlight can ruin an exposure that took minutes to set up.
+A cheap hack is a dollar store flashlight and a small piece of Tuck tape over the lens.

 Use the Light Pollution Map at lightpollutionmap.info to find dark sky zones overlaid on a map of public access areas.
 The reader finds their own spot using the tool, that skill serves you for life.
 Aim for Bortle Class 4 or lower when hunting from the GTA corridor.
 Have multiple tested locations so when one horizon is socked in, another may be clear.